alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   expand on summary with any necessary detail
     -   be strict with information you include
-    -   don’t stray off topic
+    -   don't stray off topic
     -   stick to task
     -   light touch on words even if this means compromising caveats
     -   no need to repeat info in subhead